 That went on for some years.
 It went on for quite a few years.
 Let the good times roll.
 There is no end to the abundance, they thought.
-To cod fishermen it must have appeared that the millennium had come—until 1992.
+To cod fishermen, it must have appeared that the Millennium had come—until 1992.
 Then there were no cod.
 In commercial numbers, brethren, there were no more cod.

 If you have had cod at this Feast, it has probably been farmed.
 Most of our cod is farmed now which is very expensive to do in terms of the food chain.
-You see, what has happened is that each year there was in fact less and less fish, but electronic sounding and dragging technology permitted fishermen to go further and further and to go deeper and deeper for this fish.
+You see, what had happened is that each year there was in fact less and less fish, but electronic sounding and dragging technology permitted fishermen to go further and further and to go deeper and deeper for this fish.
 Like Captain Kirk, brethren, to go places where no man had gone before.

 We are not talking about some cheap science fiction here.
 We are not talking about when Mr. Spock dies of some radiation burns, then by some amazing grace regenerates on Genesis.
 You see that is not the fiction, that is not the story that the cod has to tell.
 Not at all.
 What was really happening was the commercial fishermen were literally scraping the bottom of the barrel.
 They were dragging the bottom.
 They were taking the last of the cod.
 What we see happening, as one author wrote, is "the end of abundance, the end of growth."